unalignedcoder/CalibreImportShellExtension/README.md

 ![image](https://github.com/user-attachments/assets/cc6b9394-14ff-4110-93e3-70d715ddf9aa)

-The files can have any of the Calibre-supported eBook file types.
-Calibre Import will retrieve such list dynamically from the registry, and it usually corresponds to the following file extensions:

-`.epub, .pdf, .mobi, .azw, .azw3, .fb2, .djvu, .lrf, .rtf, .txt, .doc, .docx, .odt, .htm, .html, .cbz, .cbr, .pdb, .snb, .tcr, .zip, .rar`.

 Alternatively, the user can use a dialog window rather than the submenu.
 The functionality is the same.

 ![image](https://github.com/user-attachments/assets/1598cf4a-f025-428a-806f-ed44d40578f2)

+The selected files can have any of the Calibre-supported eBook file types.
+Calibre Import will retrieve such list dynamically from the registry, and it usually corresponds to the following file extensions:

+`.epub, .pdf, .mobi, .azw, .azw3, .fb2, .djvu, .lrf, .rtf, .txt, .doc, .docx, .odt, .htm, .html, .cbz, .cbr, .pdb, .snb, .tcr, .zip, .rar`.

 Once the import has concluded, the user will be prompted to start Calibre and directly open the library into which the ebooks have been imported.